 Bare root fruit trees 2018

-Our bare root fruit trees for 2018 have arrived, so now’s the time to get planting!
-This season prices again start at $24.95 per tree, and you’ll get a 10% discount when buying 5 or more trees.
+There’s only a few more weeks left to buy your bare root fruit trees!
+Prices start at just $24.95 per tree, and you’ll get a 10% discount when buying 5 or more trees.

 Come on in and pick your trees!